twentyOne2x/attnmarkets-docs/pages/users/for-liquidity-providers.md

 - a basket of stablecoins (USDC, USDT, USDe, USDC+),
 - revenue-backed advances and loans to:
-  - apps,
+  - apps
-  - creators,
+  - creators
-  - DAOs,
+  - DAOs
-  - DePIN projects.
+  - x402 AIs and DePIN projects.

 You deposit stables and receive attnUSD.
 Over time: